Parallel Tokenizers: Rethinking Encoder Models' Vocabulary Design in Cross-Lingual Transfer of Low-Resource Languages: Results and Analysis

 \subsection{Tokenization Qualities}

-Table~\ref{tab:tokenization_analysis} compares our \textit{Parallel-13L} tokenizer with \textit{Single-102L} (mBERT), \textit{Single-13L}, and the monolingual tokenizers.
-In terms of fertility score, our method substantially outperforms the multilingual baselines, exceeding the closest one by an average of 0.32 points, indicating more compact segmentation (i.e., fewer tokens per word).
+Table~\ref{tab:tokenization_analysis} compares our \textit{Parallel-13L} tokenizer with \textit{Single-13L} and the monolingual tokenizers.
+In terms of fertility score, our method substantially and consistently outperforms the multilingual baseline, exceeding by an average of 0.32 points, indicating more compact segmentation (i.e., fewer tokens per word).
 The only slight gap (0.05) appears against the monolingual tokenizer, which is expected since monolingual models are optimized for their respective languages.
+This highlights the effectiveness of our approach in reducing the number of tokens during multilingual tokenization, thereby lowering computational requirements.

-For the parity score, which quantifies consistency in tokenization across parallel texts and reflects cross-lingual alignment, \textit{Parallel-13L} achieves the best overall performance, outperforming the next-best baseline (\textit{Single-13L}) by 0.07 points on average.
-The multilingual baselines (\textit{Single-102L} and \textit{Single-13L}) perform notably worse on Amharic-script languages (Amharic and Tigrinya) due to script-specific segmentation differences, while monolingual tokenizers score lowest by design, as parity inherently measures multilingual generalization.
+For the parity score, which quantifies consistency in tokenization across parallel texts and reflects cross-lingual alignment, \textit{Parallel-13L} achieves the best overall performance, outperforming the baseline (\textit{Single-13L}) by 0.07 points on average.
+The \textit{Single-13L} performs notably worse on Amharic-script languages (Amharic and Tigrinya) due to script-specific segmentation differences, while monolingual tokenizers score lowest by design, as parity inherently measures multilingual generalization.

-We also analyze the number of \texttt{[UNK]} tokens generated when tokenizing FLORES+ inputs, with results shown in Figure~\ref{fig:unk_token_flores}.
-Among the languages covered by mBERT, our method produces the fewest \texttt{[UNK]} tokens.
-In contrast, \textit{Parallel-13L} yields slightly more unknown tokens, about eight more on average, than \textit{Single-13L}.
-The mBERT tokenizer (\textit{Single-102L}) performs worst overall, primarily due to its limited handling of Amharic-script languages.